maxshabs/project_web/README.md

 * The Upload-Video Page:
     * Here you can share your video content with the world!
-    * Choose a catchy title, iformative description, an eye catching thumbnail and then select the video you want to share. click 'Upload Video' and your video can be seen on VidTube!
+    * Choose a catchy title, informative description, an eye catching thumbnail and then select the video you want to share. click 'Upload Video' and your video can be seen on VidTube!
     * Your new video will be posted under your Display name and your profile picture, with a fresh comment from the Official VidTube account welcoming your new content to the platform.
-    * Having second thoughts? dont worry, just click the 'cancel' button and you will be brought back to the Home page!
+    * Having second thoughts? don't worry, just click the 'cancel' button and you will be brought back to the Home page!

 * The Edit-Video Page:
     * We believe in second chances!
 Here you can edit videos, and change their title, description, thumbnail or the video itself.
-    * Having second thoughts? dont worry, just click the 'cancel' button and you will be brought back to the Home page!
+    * Having second thoughts? don't worry, just click the 'cancel' button and you will be brought back to the Home page!

 * The Sign-in Page:
     * Sign in with your Username and password (make sure your account exists first) to unlock features such as commenting, editing, deleting and uploading videos and many more!